Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model

-In 2010, even by only increasing the magnetic field in QCD vacuum, the ground state was found to transit to a phase with rho condensations, both neutral and charged~\cite{Chernodub:2010qx,Chernodub:2011mc}.
+In 2010, by increasing only the magnetic field in QCD vacuum, the ground state was found to transit to a phase with rho condensations, both neutral and charged~\cite{Chernodub:2010qx,Chernodub:2011mc}.
 The main argument was that the mass of charged rho mesons $\rho^\pm$ with typical spins would decrease to zero at some critical $B$, which then indicates the instability of QCD vacuum against the charged rho condensations with vortical structures~\cite{Chernodub:2010qx}.
-The situation is quite like that of charged vector bosons $W^\pm$ at stronger magnetic field and had been checked in two-flavor NJL model~\cite{Chernodub:2011mc,Liu:2014uwa}.
+The situation is quite like that of charged vector bosons $W^\pm$ at stronger magnetic field and had been checked in two-flavor NJL model~\cite{Chernodub:2011mc,Frasca:2013kka,Liu:2014uwa}.
 However, the LQCD simulations from different groups~\cite{Hidaka:2012mz,Luschevskaya:2016epp,Bali:2017ian}, where there is no sign problem for the case of pure magnetic field, didn't support the vanishing of $\rho^\pm$ mass at all.
-The point is that rho mesons are composed of quarks and antiquarks, and the fundamental QCD theory does not allow vector condensations according to Vafa-Witten theorem~\cite{Vafa:1983tf,Vafa:1984xg,Hidaka:2012mz}.
-In 2019, the contradiction between the conclusions of two-flavor NJL model and LQCD was well discussed by extending the study to three-flavor NJL model~\cite{Cao:2019res}, and the underlying reason was attributed to mass splitting between $u$ and $d$ quarks in external magnetic field.
-At this point, it is worth mentioning that the possibility of $\rho^\pm$ superconductivity can be greatly enhanced to be real by introducing a large rotation parallel to $B$~\cite{Cao:2020pmm}.
+The point is that rho mesons are composed of quarks and antiquarks, and the fundamental QCD theory does not allow vector condensations according to the Vafa-Witten theorem~\cite{Vafa:1983tf,Vafa:1984xg,Hidaka:2012mz}.
+In 2019, the contradiction between the conclusions of the two-flavor NJL model and LQCD was well discussed by extending the study to three-flavor NJL model~\cite{Cao:2019res}, and the underlying reason was attributed to mass splitting between $u$ and $d$ quarks in the external magnetic field.
+At this point, it is worth mentioning that the possibility of $\rho^\pm$ superconductivity can be shown to be much more realistic by introducing a large rotation parallel to $B$~\cite{Cao:2020pmm}.